Solving the Advent of Code 2021 calendar using C in under half-a-second

 Solution: Python, C runtime: 1011 μs

 This was the first map-based problem of the calendar.
-I opted to use Breadth-first search (BFS) for this solution and found that in the case of the Python solution being able to use negative index to access the end of the array was very handy.
-For the C version I used BFS too, but for the visited set I opted to use a 2D array of booleans instead - this was a tradeoff between memory and lookup time.
+I opted to use breadth-first search (BFS) for this solution and found that, in the case of the Python solution, being able to use negative indices to access the end of the array was very handy.
+For the C version, I used BFS too, but for the visited set, I opted to use a 2D array of booleans instead - this was a trade-off between memory and lookup time.

 Day 10: Syntax Scoring